caroocortes/wikidata-change-classification/README.md

 2. Set *classifier_type* to *ml* in `set_up.yml` and the respective step (train, evaluate, classify) to be ran in *classification_ml*.
 For the classify step, set `table_prefix` (can be one of: '_less', '_sa', '_ao', '' - See entity filters in change extraction tool) and `max_batches` (maximum number of batches of changes to classify) accordingly.
 3. Run `python3 main.py`.

+*Note:* For classification of all changes in the DB (step *classification_ml - classify: true* in `set_up.yml`), change extraction should have been performed with *feature_extraction: true*, and the script `compute_remaining_features.py` should have been ran.
+Refer to [WiDiff](https://anonymous.4open.science/r/WiDiff-DC11/README.md) for this last step (Section *Compute remaining features* in README).

+#### Training

-*Note 1:* For training, the transitive closure cache must be created beforehand.
+For training, the transitive closure cache must be created beforehand.
 Refer to [WiDiff](https://anonymous.4open.science/r/WiDiff-DC11/README.md) for transitive closure extraction and cache creation (Section *Transitive closure cachce creation* in README).
 The `transitive_closure_cache.pkl` file should be inside the directory `/transitive_closures`. *Note:* The .csv files for the cache creation are provided in [WiDiff: Wikidata Entity Labels, Descriptions and Alias, Types (P31 and P279), and Transitive Closures (June 2025)](https://doi.org/10.5281/zenodo.19771721).

-*Note 2:* For classification of all changes in the DB (step *classification_ml - classify: true* in `set_up.yml`), change extraction should have been performed with *feature_extraction: true*, and the script `compute_remaining_features.py` should have been ran.
-Refer to [WiDiff](https://anonymous.4open.science/r/WiDiff-DC11/README.md) for this last step (Section *Compute remaining features* in README).

-#### Training

 **Configuration**
 Training is performed doing 5-fold cross validation.
 The number of folds can be changed in *config/ml_classifier_config.json*